y00628/recipe-eda-and-calories-prediction/README.md

 ---

-The table above shows the average calories for different cooking time and rating intervals.
-This table can be used as a source to explore if the average cooking time and the rating has anything to do with the number of calories of a recipe.
+The table below shows the average cooking time for different rating intervals.
+Notice that recipes that have ratings higher than 3 tend to have longer average cooking time in this table.
+Also notice that recipes without a rating tend to take significantly longer time to prepare comparing to those with ratings.

 | rating_bins   |   minutes |